Literally thousands of fantastic people make Freedom Festival happen each year. At the heart of the wider Freedom family

-Mikey, Jenny, Siana-Mae and Sally are all based at Freedom Festival HQ in Hull’s Fruit Market, and for Freedom Festival Arts Trust to co-ordinate all aspects of the festival as well as year-round programming.
+Mikey, Jenny, Siana-Mae, Laura and Sally are all based at Freedom Festival HQ in Hull’s Fruit Market, and for Freedom Festival Arts Trust to co-ordinate all aspects of the festival as well as year-round programming.

 The team works with freelance directors and artists, our Trustees, community groups, sponsors, volunteers and everyone else involved who helps make our festival such a success each year.